 Intertextile Shenzhen Apparel Fabrics Fair

-One of the most famous tradeshows focusing on textiles.
+- One of the most famous tradeshows that focuses on textiles.

 Cool Kids Fashion Shanghai